spiritlake/ares-extras/plugins/cortex/README.md

 > Note: This code has been run through its paces on a test server, but hasn't been playtested on a real game yet.
 The first game to implement this will receive extra technical support from Faraday to iron out any bugs.

+## Installation

+1. Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
+2. In the game, run `plugin/install cortex`.

 ## Overview

 This game uses a simplified implementation of the [Cortex System](http://www.drivethrurpg.com/product/58488/Cortex-Classic-System-Role-Playing-Game) used in the Firefly and Leverage RPGs.